jamesgeddes/itsbeginningtolookalotlikechristmas/README.md

 ### How it works

 [ItsBeginningToLookALotLike.Christmas](http://ItsBeginningToLookALotLike.Christmas) works by
-polling the Spotify API every hour to get the popularity of track ID `2pXpURmn6zC5ZYDMms6fwa`.
+polling the Spotify API every day to get the popularity of track ID `2pXpURmn6zC5ZYDMms6fwa`.
 We then timestamp this and chuck it at a pretty graph.
 Grab some Eggnog and watch Christmas cheer gradually spread throughout the land.